DECEMBER 2025

 Part One: Prototyping the Physical Experience in Unreal Engine

-To bring the concept of OZON3 into a tangible experience, I created a fully modeled environment inside Unreal Engine.
-This build serves as a spatial prototype that demonstrates how an Offline Zone could function in the real world.
-Starting from an architectural plan I designed, I translated the layout into a 3D environment that includes designated areas for entry, community interaction, classes, and restorative activities.
+To bring OZON3 into a tangible experience, I built a fully modeled environment in Unreal Engine as a spatial prototype of an Offline Zone.
+Using an architectural plan I designed, I translated the layout into a 3D space with areas for entry, community interaction, classes, and restorative activities.

-The Unreal Engine build not only prototypes the physical form of OZON3 but also allows viewers to experience the tone, flow, and functionality of the space, making the speculative concept feel immersive and real.
+This prototype allows viewers to experience the tone, flow, and functionality of OZON3, making the speculative concept feel immersive and real.

 Part Two: Mobile App Product Build